ARIA-Funded-TREND/HMS/Reinforcement Learning/README.md

 ### PyAnt
 https://github.com/user-attachments/assets/6af058fa-77ff-4da8-8517-106920ad2f88

-A Comparison of PyAnt trained on 1K episodes with Transformer and Co4 with intrinsic higher mental states shows exponentially fast learning, when trained with Co4.
+A Comparison of PyAnt trained on 1K episodes with Transformer and Co4 with intrinsic higher mental states shows faster learning, when trained with Co4.